mboudreau/Alternator/README.md

 ### Starting and Stopping the Executable JAR File

-To start the Alternator emulator process, use the following commands in a command prompt or terminal window (or save them in *.bat or *.sh script):
+To start the Alternator emulator process, use the following commands in a command prompt or terminal window:

     Windows: